 If you’re a successful retailer, you’re already good at operating your business.
 You know the how keep things moving smoothly, how to keep a steady profit coming in, and how to offer the kind of customer service that works best for your business.
 What if you could be better?

-Optimizing the performance of your business can take you to the next level.
+Optimizing the performance of your retail business can take you to the next level.
 You’re already profitable; why not see how much you can increase that profit?
 By increasing efficiency and using every dollar you spend on marketing carefully, you can optimize your returns right along with it.

 Start with data

-Any time you run a new promotion, whether it’s a sale, a marketing strategy, or a new advertisement, you want to know that it’s reached the maximum number of people in your field of choice and brought as many of them as possible into your store.
+Any time you run a new promotion, whether it’s a sale, a retail marketing strategy, or a new advertisement, you want to know that it’s reached the maximum number of people in your field of choice and brought as many of them as possible into your store.
 Take a look at the numbers: how many people are entering your store on a regular basis?
 What are they buying most frequently?
 Once you have a baseline, you have a better idea of where you want to go.

 Decide what your Goals are